Hydrologic Science and Engineering

 Areas of Specialization

-Students may choose to complete an Area of Specialization within the MS in Hydrology degrees by taking additional defined courses.
+Students may choose to complete an rea of specialization within the MS in Hydrology degrees by taking additional defined courses.
 These areas of specialization are: Hydrogeophysics, Hydrobiogeochemistry, and Hydrology, Policy, and Management.
-The Area of Specialization will appear on the transcripts of students who register for and complete the required coursework.
-Courses required for these Areas of Specialization are:
+The area of specialization will appear on the transcripts of students who register for and complete the required coursework.
+Courses required for these areas of specialization are:

 1. Hydrogeophysics: